Singapore's First Legacy Planning Game Championship To Launch In November

 The issuer is solely responsible for the content of this announcement.

-About Immortalize Immortalize is an elderhood marketplace and information provider.
+Immortalize is an elderhood marketplace and information provider.
 Immortalize educates people on what they need to know about legacy, retirement, and eldercare planning, helps them find the right solution providers, and assists them in getting these important matters sorted easily.
-Immortalize makes ageing easy."
+Immortalize makes ageing easy.'

 Legal Disclaimer: